PanIntegralus/FoodPack/README.md

 # FoodSk
-Skript plugin that adds types of food to your Spigot server.
+Skript plugin that adds more food to your Spigot server.